Pharmacy-Based Immunization Administration by Pharmacy Technicians

 Activity Type: Practice-based

-Target Audience: Technicians in all practice settings
+Target Audience: Technicians in all practice settings and pharmacists

 Learning Level: Level 3